dougllcooper/LARBS/README.md

    email, and calendar.
 Couldn't get calcurse to sync with gmail.
 Sync worked up to the authcode, then no connection afterward.
 2. Added emacs with doom-emacs installed on top.
-Doom emacs not installed with script.
+Doom emacs is installed by LARBS script.
+Run ".emacs.d/bin/doom refresh" after installation will set everything up.
 3. Utilities added used by doom emacs layers.
 4. libreoffice, gimp, and a bunch of utilities used by different things.